oshipston/SNSS_TF/README.md

 **Conclusions:** Those with functional and pathophysiological neurological disorder share similar outcomes, clinical trajectories, and poor prognostic markers in multivariable models.
 Predicting outcome was not possible using the baseline data in this study.

 ## Introduction
 This repository contains all necessary functions and script files to run the analysis undertaken in the above manuscript.
 The directory excludes the raw data necessary to run the analyses due to patient confidentiality reasons but includes all the latest output tables and figures.
 The analysis pipeline is contained within SNSS\_Prognosis\_scripts.py.
 This lays out in a hopefully readable fashion the data pre-processing pipeline and analytical approach step-by-step.
 It imports SNSS\_Prognosis\_functions.py; which contains all the relevant functions required to run.
+The functions were developed over a significant period by Oliver Shipston-Sharman only and contain some idiosyncracies which I would welcome improvements on should you find any.

 ## SNSS\_Prognosis\_scripts.py structure
 ### Data Pipeline 1.
 Import dataset from UofE SMB Datashare of local file